wirshingh/getorganelle-hydra-loop/README.md

 SAMPLEDIR_TRM="path to trimmed reads"

 # Set sample directory path to the base project directory
-SAMPLEDIR_BASE="path to base sample directory, where the job file is."
+SAMPLEDIR_BASE="path to base base directory, where the job file is."

 # Make a results directory
 mkdir -p ${SAMPLEDIR_BASE}/getorganelle_All_results/